Invader Zim: Challenges and censorship

-In "Door to Door" the virtual reality world that Zim shows people was originally going to involve a demolished city that resembled New York, but Nickelodeon demanded that this be changed due to its similarities to 9/11.
+In "Door to Door", the virtual reality world that Zim shows people was originally going to feature a demolished city resembling New York, but Nickelodeon demanded that this be changed due to its similarities to 9/11.
 On reflection, Vasquez said that he prefers the new virtual reality world to the old one, since he does not like the idea of a real-life city existing in Invader Zim.
 The original version of this scene can be found online.
 Additionally, the episode "Hamstergeddon" had only aired once prior to the attacks on the World Trade Center, and would shortly thereafter be temporarily withheld from rotation as "[executives] thought the sight of falling buildings would not go over well with sensitive viewers".

 One of the biggest problems Nickelodeon had with the show before it premiered was with Dib's design.
 Vasquez wanted Dib to wear a trench coat, but Nickelodeon opted against this because they feared Dib's clothing would remind people of the Columbine High School massacre, in which the two teenagers responsible for the shootings both wore trench coats during the attack.
-Nickelodeon ultimately lost this fight and Dib ended up wearing a trench coat in the show.
+Nickelodeon ultimately lost this fight, and Dib ended up wearing a trench coat in the show.

 Later, Nickelodeon wanted to cut Dib from the show outright because they did not think he was funny or interesting enough.
-Vasquez fought back with a project called "God Save the Dib", which involved making slight changes to Dib's character to make him more funny and interesting in order to avoid Nickelodeon cutting him from the show.
-One notable change that came out of "God Save the Dib" was making Dib's head bigger than his body, which became a reoccurring joke throughout the series.
+Vasquez countered Nickelodeon's potential removal of Dib with "God Save the Dib", altering the character to be more engaging.
+One notable change from "God Save the Dib" was making Dib's head larger than his body, which became a recurring joke throughout the series.

-The original name for Gaz's handheld game console was going to be "Game Slave Advanced", a spoof of Nintendo's handheld game console, the Game Boy Advance.
-However, the people at Nintendo did not like this parody and threatened to sue Nickelodeon if the name was used.
+The original name for Gaz's handheld game console was "Game Slave Advanced", a spoof of Nintendo's handheld game console, the Game Boy Advance.
+However, Nintendo did not like the parody and threatened to sue Nickelodeon if the name was used.
 So the name was changed to "Game Slave 2" instead.